Regulation

 1. Context and objectives

-1. The PwC Consulting Challenge is an initiative organized by PricewaterhouseCoopers /AG – Assessoria de Gestão, Lda. (hereinafter referred to as PwC) which aims to promote and stimulate the Advisory area, challenging students from various colleges and universities to work together and propose a solution for a PwC case study.
+1. The Consulting Challenge is an initiative by PricewaterhouseCoopers/AG – Assessoria de Gestão, Lda. (hereinafter referred to as PwC), aimed at promoting and energizing the Advisory area by challenging students from various colleges and universities to work together and propose a solution to a PwC case study.

-2. The resolution of the case study presented will contribute to the personal development and training of the event participants.o.
+2. Solving the presented case study will contribute to the personal development and training of the event participants.

-3. The scope of the case study proposed for resolution falls within PwC's Management Consulting service.
+3. The scope of the proposed case study falls within PwC’s Management Consulting services.

-4. Additionally, the event aims to recognize student profiles and select them to undertake an internship at PwC, based on their performance.
+4. Additionally, the event aims to identify student profiles and select participants for an internship at PwC, depending on their performance.

-6. The members of the winning team in each edition will be awarded with an invitation to an interview for a potential internship in the Advisory area of PwC, in addition to a monetary prize (in the form of a FNAC voucher) and training (on a topic to be designated).
+6. The members of the winning team of each edition will be awarded an invitation to an interview for a potential internship in PwC’s Advisory area, as well as a monetary prize (FNAC voucher) and a training session (topic to be defined).

-7. The Consulting Challenge FY25 will have two editions, in Porto and Lisbon.
+7. The Consulting Challenge FY26 will include two editions, held in Porto and Lisbon.

 2. Partnerships and Collaboration

-1. The PwC Consulting Challenge relies on the collaboration, logistical and promotional support of the junior partner company at the Faculty of Engineering of the University of Porto, JuniFEUP, the Student Group of Engineering and Industrial Management of the Instituto Superior Técnico, NEEGI, the student association ShARE-UP and the junior company of the Instituto Superior Técnico, Junitec.
+1. The Consulting Challenge is supported by the collaboration, logistical assistance, and promotional efforts of its partner junior enterprises and student associations: JuniFEUP, from the Faculty of Engineering of the University of Porto; NEEGI, the Industrial Engineering and Management Student Group from Instituto Superior Técnico; ShARE-UP, a student association; and Junitec, the junior enterprise of Instituto Superior Técnico.

 3. Definitions

-1. Team captain: person responsible for communication with PwC and who will be contacted whenever it is necessary to confirm any information.
+1. Team Captain: the member responsible for communicating with PwC and who will be contacted whenever it is necessary to confirm any information.

-2. Case: hypothetical situation, developed by members of the Consulting Business Unit, and which reflects a relevant issue within the scope of the area's activities.
+2. Case: a hypothetical situation developed by members of the Consulting Business Unit, reflecting a relevant issue within the area’s scope of activity.

-3. Teams: groups composed of higher education students, with preference (but not exclusivity) for the areas of Management, Economics, Engineering and Finance.
+3. Teams: groups composed of higher education students, with preference (though not exclusivity) given to the fields of Management, Economics, Engineering, and Finance.

-4. Jury: panel of judges composed of 3 (three) professionals appointed by the PwC Advisory area, selected to evaluate the participants' performance in resolving the proposed case study
+4. Jury: a panel of three (3) judges appointed by PwC’s Advisory area, selected to evaluate the participants’ performance in solving the proposed case study.

-5. Consulting Challenge: Crack the Data [Part I]: first phase of the event, corresponding to the more quantitative and analytical evaluation phase.
-More information about this phase of the event is provided below.
+5. Consulting Challenge: Crack the Data [Part I]: the first phase of the event, corresponding to the more quantitative and analytical assessment stage.
+Further information about this phase is provided below.

-6. Consulting Challenge: Crafting Solutions [Part II]: second phase of the event, corresponding to the more qualitative evaluation phase.
-More information about this phase of the event is provided below.
+6. Consulting Challenge: Crafting Solutions [Part II]: the second phase of the event, corresponding to the more qualitative assessment stage.
+Further information about this phase is provided below.

 4. Student Eligibility

-1. All students are eligible to apply for the PwC Consulting Challenge, with preference given to students from one of the following years:
+1. All students may apply to the Consulting Challenge, although preference may be given to students in one of the following years:

 b) 1st year of Master’s Degree;